 How to Find Bed Bugs during the Day

-It’s important to be able to confirm whether or not there are bed bugs in your home, and catching onto an infestation early will make it easier and less expensive to exterminate them.
+It’s important to be able to confirm whether or not there are bed bugs in your home.
+Catching onto an infestation early will make it easier (and less expensive) to exterminate them.

 1. Search Beds and Furniture with a Flashlight

 When searching for bed bugs during the day, start at the bed (which is the #1 most common hiding spot for bed bugs) and radiate outwards to check nearby furniture, walls, and items.
 Typically, bed bugs have the highest likelihood of being found within 6 feet of the bed, although there are plenty of exceptions.

 - Using a flashlight, inspect every gap, crevice, or seam around your bed.
 Bed bugs try to hide themselves deep inside narrow spaces, so a flashlight will help you see them.